 Target Audience: There are many different internal and external stakeholders that may be involved in a school training or exercise event.
 Key personnel involved in these events should include all members of the school or district school safety team and anyone else requested to participate by the school or district administrators.
 It is strongly recommended to invite local first responders and emergency management officials to participate too.

 Schedule a Training/Exercise:

 - Provide a classroom environment large enough to create break-out groups;

 - Provide audio/visual equipment which typically includes a computer and projector screen; and

 - Select a desired hazard to address (refer to NH RSA 189:64 for recommendations)

-To request a training or exercise at your school or district, complete an application online and a representative from the School Readiness Program will contact you.
+Complete a training/exercise request online and a representative from the School Readiness Program will contact you.